ImtiazKhanDS/notes/Storytelling/Story.md

 3. Tell the stories that entertain and engage you
 4. Practice writing for someone who loves you
 5. If something is fun to read that is your voice .
-6. If you read it aloud you will notice something’s that are dead spots
+6. If you read it aloud you will notice something’s that are dead spots and boring , you can catch those and change it.
+7. Try your story with a group of friends observe their reaction and see where it’s working .
+8. Ears understand the emotion of a story eyes don’t, If you list